Process Church of the Final Judgement: San Francisco and the Charles Manson Murders

+Critics were skeptical of Terry's claims; Baddeley described Terry as "a sensationalist reporter with a nose for good scare stories" Historian Mitch Horowitz has observed that, "The cultural story around Charles Manson and The Process Church is at once confounding and simple, reflecting the Rorschach tendency of commentators, observers, and writers to believe what they wish, with sometimes-bounding leaps of supposition," and furthermore that, "Terry’s connections between The Process and the Sam murders rest on distantly circumstantial symbols, conversations with sympathetic fellow travelers, and leaps of supposition greater than those ventured by Sanders."

 Claims about the Process Church being linked to a vast Satanic conspiracy and wide range of crimes were also endorsed by members of the LaRouche movement.

 A detailed account of the history of and life within the Process Church as told by a participant-observer is contained in William S. Bainbridge's book Satan's Power.
 A sociologist, Bainbridge encountered the Process Church in 1970, while he was studying Scientology.
 Bainbridge had conducted several months of fieldwork with the group during the early 1970s, particularly in its Boston branch.
 His observation took place largely in 1970–71, when he was an active group member, but became episodic between 1972 and 1974.
 In his book, he disguised the names of people to preserve their identities.

 Adam Parfrey noted that Bainbridge provided a "more even-handed view" of the Church than that provided by the likes of Sanders and Terry.

 Bainbridge's study was later described as "the main source of information" about the group by La Fontaine.